 - The School Business Manager has been influential in driving down costs through thoroughly tracking and monitoring contracts and costs.
-This has led to a number of contracts being renegotiated, scaled down, cancelled or replaced during 2021/22. - All SLAs are reviewed annually to ensure that they are delivering good value for money and are fit for purpose for the needs of the school. - Financial management, governance and oversight is strong, with the use of several professional bodies to advise and provide support and monitor. - Careful budgeting ensures Value for Money is achieved in all aspects of the school. - Spending proposals are budgeted and presented to senior leaders/Governors who then challenge appropriately.
+This has led to a number of contracts being renegotiated, scaled down, cancelled or replaced during 2022/23. - All SLAs are reviewed annually to ensure that they are delivering good value for money and are fit for purpose for the needs of the school.